 For many students, math in school causes a great deal of stress and worry, and for good reason.
 The subject matter doesn’t always come naturally, and the tests can be scary and daunting to prepare for.
 With the following study tips geared towards math, I hope to alleviate some of that stress and help you feel more confident the next time you sit down to take a math test.

 Actually...read the textbook.
 The majority of people understandably don’t read math textbooks.
-There aren’t that many words and the teacher covers all of the same information in class.
+There aren’t that many words, and the teacher covers all the same information in class.
 However, I have found that it is useful to read the textbook before I start studying.
-This serves as a primer for all of the information from the beginning of the chapter that you learned 2 weeks ago.
+This serves as a primer for all the information from the beginning of the chapter that you learned 2 weeks ago.

 Practice like you play.
 Frequently, math teachers will hand out a practice test a few days in advance of the real one as a sort of study guide.
 I suggest saving this practice tests for two nights before the test.
 Hopefully by this point you have already reviewed most of the material and so you should be able to take the practice test as though it were the real thing.
 This way you can see fairly accurately which problems you really need help on, which ones just require some repetition, and which ones you have mastered.
 Taking the practice test two nights in advance allows you plenty of time to get help from the teacher on any lingering issues.